 Royal blue blazer, blue and silver striped tie, long or short-sleeved white shirt (tucked in), black trousers with a plain black belt (no jeans or trousers of a very slim fit or other unusual fit).
 Plain black, V-neck jumper, or a hip-length, V-neck cardigan (cardigan should sit on the hips – long cardigans will be NOT be allowed) to wear in cold weather, to be worn with the blazer.
 Plain black shoes (not trainers).

 Royal blue blazer, white shirt (tucked in) (worn with blue and silver striped tie) or white blouse (worn without a tie).
 Plain black trousers (no pin-stripes or checks) (no jeans or trousers of a very slim fit or other unusual fit) or skirt with a plain black belt if necessary.
-Skirts should be of appropriate length for school, as a guide close to knee length.
+We will be introducing a new school skirt with two school logos emblazoned onto it.
+This style of skirt will be compulsory and other skirts will not be permitted.
+We are happy for children to continue wearing trousers, all year round, and, in the summer term, smart, kneelength shorts.
+Other schools in the area have successfully introduced this style of skirt and I feel this will be a positive step for Campion too.
+The new school skirt will be available from local suppliers, Stitchtech and Chez Rama.
 Studded or patterned belts are not allowed.
 Plain black shoes (not trainers).
 Plain black, V-neck jumper, or a hip-length, V-neck cardigan (cardigan should sit on the hips – long cardigans or shrugs are NOT allowed) to wear in cold weather, to be worn with the blazer.

 For boys and girls: a sensible outdoor coat in a sombre colour (not denim) that does not carry any unacceptable logos.
 Black shoes (not trainers or boots) with low heels, suitable for all weathers and for walking around school, including up and down flights of stairs.
 Hoodies are not acceptable as school coats.

-The PE uniform is changing from September 2016.
-It will be compulsory for new Year 7 pupils, but pupils already at the school can continue wearing their current PE kit until it wears out, at which point they should purchase the new version.
+The PE uniform changed in September 2016.
+It is compulsory for Year 7, 8 and 9 pupils, but older pupils can continue wearing their current PE kit until it wears out, at which point they should purchase the new version.
 The new PE uniform is only available from Stitchtech.
 For the Stitchtech website click here.

 All students are expected to wear the correct PE kit – pupils are expected to take responsibility by arriving for PE lessons with the correct equipment.
 As some pupils have more than one PE lesson in a week it is suggested that students have more than one Campion polo shirt, so that their kit is not in the wash when they have a lesson.